TreeBASE/treebase/doc/v3/user-story-07-governance.md

 ## Navigation Flow

-*TODO: Document how users navigate through these pages*
+*TODO: Document how users navigate through these pages as a mermaid plot*

 ```
 [Home] --> [About TreeBASE]